zabooh/goertzel/readme.md

 This application shows how to use the TC3/ADC/DMA to collect 2*512 samples (Ping-Pong Buffer) at a samplerate of 50kHz.
 While one buffer is filled with data, the other buffer can be used to work safely with the data.
 In this case a Frequency pulse detection is done with a Goertzel algorithm.

+While one board is producing the pulse (you can use the project https://github.com/zabooh/waveform_generator.git to generated the pulse) The other booard is analysing the samples.

 ![Alt-Text](Setup.png)

-You can use the project https://github.com/zabooh/waveform_generator.git to generated the pulse.
-Running on the second board.

 ## Description